🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 Through this process, many people discover:

-hidden beliefs about love and worth
+• hidden beliefs about love, worth, and belonging

-protective behaviors that developed in childhood
+• protective behaviors developed during childhood

-emotional wounds that still influence present choices
+• emotional wounds that still influence present-day choices

 🕯️ How to Use These Shadow Work Questions